 Jordan, Iraq, Kuwait, Oman, Yemen, Qatar, the United Arab Emirates and Bahrain surround Saudi Arabia.

 Name some of Saudi Arabia’s major industries.

-Saudi Arabia has a number of important industries, including refineries, cement, petrochemicals, iron, steel, and fertilisers.
-Textiles, leather, soap, and handcrafts are some small scale industries.
+Saudi Arabia has a number of important industries, including refineries, cement, petrochemicals, iron, steel, and fertilizers.
+Textiles, leather, soap, and handcrafts are some small-scale industries.